AndreiChertkov/teneva/doc/code/act_one.rst

   .. code-block:: python

+    # Note that numba package is required for this function

     n = [10] * 5              # Shape of the tensor
     Y0 = np.random.randn(*n)  # Create 5-dim random numpy tensor
     Y1 = teneva.svd(Y0)       # Compute TT-tensor from Y0 by TT-SVD